Pelochus/pelochus-homelab/software/README.md

     Locate Docker volume:
     docker volume inspect dockerminecraft

-It is quite useful to move the volume to an ext.ernal storage if it is faster than the OS storage.
-Then create a symbolic link with ```ls -s``` where it was located previously
+It is recommended to move the volume to an external storage if it is faster than the OS storage.
+Then create a symbolic link with ```ls -s``` where it was located previously so that Docker still can access the volume

 **Uses port 25565 for Java and 19132 for Bedrock**